elyor0529/requests/README.md

 fmt.Println(resp.JSON())
 ```

-If the response from the server does not specify `Content-Type` as `application/json`,
+If the response from the server does not specify `Content-Type` as "application/json",
-`res.JSON()` will return an empty bytes slice.
+`resp.JSON()` will return an empty bytes slice.
 It panics if an attempt to parse
 the media type fails.

-Another helper method, `ContentType() (string, map[string]string, error)`, is
+Another helper method, `ContentType()`, is a shortcut for
-an alias for

 ```go

 mime.ParseMediaType(request.Header.Get("content-type"))

 ```

-#### Handling Error from Asynchronous Calls
+#### `Handling Async Error`
-`requests.Response` also contains an `Error` field which carries any error
+`requests.Response` contains an `Error` field which carries any error
-caused after a goroutine within `requests.GetAsync` is spawned over to the main
+caused in the goroutine within `requests.GetAsync` downstream to the main
-routine (Think reject in Promise).

-This is how you can handle such error:
+goroutine.
+It is in some way like `reject` in Promise.

 ```go
 rc, _ := requests.GetAsync("http://www.docker.io")